Mahmoudz/awesome-topics/README.md

 </p></details>

+<details><summary><strong>CAP Theorem</strong></summary><p>

+> CAP Theorem, also known as Brewer's Theorem, is a concept in distributed computing that states that it's impossible for a distributed system to simultaneously provide all three of the following guarantees: Consistency (all nodes see the same data at the same time), Availability (every request receives a response without guarantee of the data being the most recent), and Partition tolerance (the system continues to operate despite network partitions or message loss).
+In distributed systems, you can typically choose two out of the three guarantees, but not all three.

+</p></details>

 <details><summary><strong>Coupling</strong></summary><p>

 > Coupling in software design refers to the degree of interdependence between modules or components within a system.
 Low coupling indicates that modules are loosely connected and can be modified independently.
 High coupling suggests strong dependencies and can lead to reduced flexibility and maintainability.